Ryjen1/number_guesser/README.md

 ## How It Works

 A random number between 1 and 100 is generated when the game starts.
-You have up to three chances to guess it right.
+You have from 7-15 chances to guess it right.
 After each guess, you'll get feedback to help you decide your next move:

 - If your guess is very close to the correct number, you’ll be told so.